wso2/docs-choreo-dev/en/docs/authentication-and-authorization/secure-api-access-with-asgardeo.md

 --header 'Content-Type: application/x-www-form-urlencoded' \
 --header 'Authorization: Basic <BASE64-ENCODED CLIENT_ID:CLIENT_SECRET>'

-5. Once you receive the access token, you can [test invoking the resource using the openapi consple](../testing/test-rest-endpoints-via-the-openapi-console.md) in Choreo by specifying the scope.
+5. Once you receive the access token, you can [test invoking the resource using the OpenAPI console](../testing/test-rest-endpoints-via-the-openapi-console.md) in Choreo by specifying the scope.